tzezar/shadcn-svelte-enhancements/sites/docs/src/routes/(routes)/quick-start/installation/content.md

 To quickly set up the package, use the following command:

 <CodeSnippet content="npx shadcn-svelte-enhancements init" />

-You will be asked a few questions during the setup process.
-One of the questions will let you pick which components you'd like to include in your project.
-This way, you can choose only the components you need, keeping your project lightweight and avoiding unnecessary additions.
+During the setup process, you'll be prompted to choose which components you'd like to include in your project.
+You can select only the components you need, ensuring your project stays lightweight and free from unnecessary additions.

+## Component Selection and Updates

+1. After running the setup command, you can pick which components to copy to your project.
+2. If you've previously installed components and need to update or override them, simply run the setup command again.
+The components you choose will be copied over, replacing the previous versions if necessary.
+3. You can run the setup command multiple times to add more components to your project later on as needed.

 <CodeBlock code={examples.promt.code} lang="bash" variant="" hideLineNumbers={true} hideCopyButton={true} />

 ## Installation Completed

 Once the installation is complete, you'll see a success message in your terminal.
 The selected components will be installed and configured automatically, and you'll be ready to start using them in your project.

 ## Usage Example